firstbatchxyz/dria-blog/docs/factory/semantic_triplet.md

 ---
 categories:
-- Applied AI
+- Workflows
-description: Generate semantic triplets with similarity scores using a JSON object in various languages and difficulties.
+description: Learn how to generate a semantic triplet JSON object with specified similarity scores using the SemanticTriplet task in Python.
 tags:
 - semantic triplet
-- natural language processing
-- text generation
+- JSON generation
 - similarity scores
+- Python programming
-- JSON
+- AI tasks
 ---

 # SemanticTriplet